 - How would people go from never hearing of your company to becoming customers?

-It all depends on your business; you may have various types of customers and numerous methods of acquiring them.
+It all depends on your business, be it a big or a small business; you may have various types of customers and numerous methods of acquiring them.

 About TA Digital